 I wish someone had told me this one at the start of my personal cancer shit storm.
 Family support is vital, but it’s so helpful to talk with others who understand whether it’s online, at an in-person support group or with a trusted friend who’s been there.
 Spreading the support around even just a little helps not only you, but also “lightens the load” a bit for your friends and family members.

-Following a cancer diagnosis, things will feel undo-able at times.
-At times you may feel over-whelmed, angry, frustrated, scared, cornered, lost, helpless, and who knows how else.
+Following a cancer diagnosis, things will sometimes feel undo-able.
+At times, you may feel overwhelmed, angry, frustrated, scared, cornered, lost, helpless, and who knows how else.

 But somehow we muddle through.

 Sign up for weekly updates from Nancy’s Point here.